Question: What causes spotting during ovulation? Can midcycle ovulation bleeding be heavy and come with thick blood clots?

 These changes occur because your hormones (estrogen and progesterone) rise and fall.
 Ovulation means the release of a mature and developed egg from your ovaries into the fallopian tube.
 If this occurs and there is a waiting sperm after sex, you can get pregnant.

-Most women between 11 and 49 years will experience ovulation every menstrual cycle, and most times, there won’t be any scary symptom.
+Most women between puberty and menopause will experience ovulation in many of their menstrual cycles, and most times, there won’t be any scary symptom.
 Common symptoms experienced during ovulation period is stretchy vaginal discharge, breast pain, increase sexual desire and high soft cervix.

-Occasionally, about 20 percent of women will also experience a sharp, stabbing, left or right abdominal pain while ovulating.
-Then again, you could experience spotting during ovulation, and the truth is, it’s not abnormal.
+Occasionally, about 20 percent of women will also experience a sharp, stabbing, left or right abdominal pain while ovulating (called mittelschmerz).
+Then again, you could experience spotting during ovulation, and the truth is, for many women it’s not abnormal.
+Light mid-cycle spotting related to ovulation is usually harmless as long as it is short-lived and not heavy.
+Medical News Today+1

 Hi doctor Dunn

-I am encountering Light vaginal bleeding between my periods with cramps just like menstrual cramps.
+I am encountering light vaginal bleeding between my periods with cramps just like menstrual cramps.
 On day 13 of my menstrual cycle (usually, I get ovulation on day 14 or 15), I noticed bright red bleeding from my vagina.
-Suprisingly, 2 days after i am still bleeding.
+Surprisingly, 2 days after I am still bleeding.

 Blood is dark brown today and mixed with my vaginal discharge.
 I suppose this could mean something serious and need help before seeing my doctor.
 Please reply.

 Just like Samantha, if you experience bleeding during your ovulation period, you may be scared.
-But the truth is, it’s not unusual and occurs because of fall in estrogen just before ovulation.
+But the truth is, it can still be normal for some women and occurs because of a small fall in estrogen just before ovulation.
+Glowm+1

 However, it’s crucial you observe for any abnormal signs.
 If you experience severe cramps and heavy vaginal bleeding, it may be something else.
-Other reasons for spotting between your menstrual period are medications (birth control pills), uterine incapacity, vaginal infections, pelvic inflammatory disease, cancer of the cervix, fibroids, and uterine polyps.
+Other reasons for spotting between your menstrual period are medications (birth control pills), problems with the lining of the womb (endometrium), vaginal infections, pelvic inflammatory disease, pregnancy-related problems, bleeding disorders, cancer of the cervix, fibroids, and uterine polyps.
+MedlinePlus

 This article explains why you experience bleeding during ovulation, other symptoms to easily recognize ovulation, and when to worry about a serious health concern.

 Hormonal factors are the main reason you will have spotting during ovulation.
-And while you will panic and quickly want to see a doctor, it’s important you know its nothing serious.
+And while you may panic and quickly want to see a doctor, it’s important you know that light, brief spotting around ovulation is often not something serious.

 This mature follicle secretes estrogen hormones, and because of this, there is a spike in levels of estrogen after your period ends.

 Simply put, estrogen helps increase the thickness of the uterine endometrium.
-Your endometrium is a blood thick layer that carpets the inside of your womb.
+Your endometrium is a soft, blood-rich layer that carpets the inside of your womb.
 In fact, when you have your period, the endometrium is what is actually being washed out from your womb.

-After this spike in estrogen, your body undergoes another change, will subsequent rise in another hormone, luteinizing hormone and a small fall in estrogen.
+After this spike in estrogen, your body undergoes another change, with subsequent rise in another hormone, luteinizing hormone, and a small fall in estrogen.

-Because estrogen helps stabilize the uterine endometrium, if it levels falls right before ovulation, it causes a weak endometrium with mild bleeding.
+Because estrogen helps stabilize the uterine endometrium, if its level falls right before or around ovulation, it can cause a slightly unstable endometrium with mild bleeding (spotting).
+Glowm+1

 Is spotting before ovulation normal?

 It’s common for women who experience ovulation spotting to think it is occurring during ovulation.
-But the truth is, ovulation spitting and estrogen fall occur before ovulation.
+But the truth is, ovulation spotting and estrogen fall usually happen shortly before or around ovulation, not days afterwards.

-This implies that, if you are spotting, it’s likely it’s occurring before ovulation.
+This implies that, if you are spotting and it is light and only lasts a day or two, it’s likely occurring close to ovulation.
+Medical News Today+1

 Is spotting after ovulation possible?

 There are many reasons a woman will have spotting after ovulation (as discussed later in this article).
-But if you are bleeding after ovulation, it’s still not abnormal.
+But if you are bleeding after ovulation and it is light, short and not painful, it can still be harmless.

-The truth is, ovulation bleeding is bright red or dark and can exit the vagina before, during and after ovulation.
-In fact, after ovulation has occurred, it’s not abnormal if blood is black or dark.
+The truth is, ovulation bleeding is bright red or dark and can exit the vagina before, during and shortly after ovulation.
+In fact, after ovulation has occurred, it’s not abnormal if a small amount of blood is black or dark because it is older blood.

 It’s common for some women to feel wet down there while in their ovulation period.
 This occurs because of the initial spike in the level of estrogen hormone.